-How often you should install new air filters might depend on the following:
+How frequently you need to replace your air filters can rely on the following:

 - Household size

 - Air pollution levels and construction nearby the residence